Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 ```

 ### Withdrawing Tokens
+Similar to users depositing into the contract, after a proposal's duration has been exceeded, assuming it ended with more upvotes than downvotes and all other conditions are met, the DAO will allow users to withdraw their tokens from the contract.

 This function takes in an `amount: u64` input and allows users to withdraw `assets` (tokens) from the DAO, provided they have a sufficient balance `require(0 < amount, UserError::AmountCannotBeZero)`.
 It ensures that the withdrawal amount is valid, deducts the withdrawn amount from the user's balance `let prev_balance = storage.balances.get(user).try_read().unwrap_or(0);`, to transfer the assets back to the user `storage.balances.insert(user, prev_balance - amount);`, and logs a `WithdrawEvent` to record the withdrawal action.

+Copy and paste the code below as your `withdraw` function.

 ```rust
   #[storage(read, write)]